 The basic definition of a Supporters Trust is a democratic, not-for-profit organisation of supporters, committed to strengthening the voice for supporters in the decision making process at a club, and strengthening the links between the club and the community it serves.
-Although in some ways it may look like a charity, and has the name ‘trust’, it is not a charitable organisation.
+Although in some ways it may look like a charity, and has the name ‘trust,’ it is not a charitable organisation.

-It’s SD’s belief that an Industrial and Provident Society (IPS) offers the best way forward for supporters’ groups as its legal assets can be owned ‘corporately’ in a group rather than being vested in individuals.
+An Industrial and Provident Society (IPS) offers the best way forward for supporters’ groups as its legal assets can be owned ‘corporately’ in a group rather than being vested in individuals.
 Members also get the benefit of limited liability (and so do the elected officers in most cases) – members are only liable for £1 if anything goes wrong – for example, if the Trust is sued.

 It’s democratic and not-for-profit and states clearly and boldly that a key aim is the securing of representation and strengthening the links between club and community.
-It’s got the ‘big idea’ that helps get an organisation off the ground – the idea at the heart is “why always be criticising, when we can be participating and communicating – we think we can bring huge benefits to the club, so give us a chance”.

 Finally, the people who get involved in a trust as members know that their money is protected; it can’t be spent on anything other than what the constitution says, and anyone who does this can be taken to court.